madhavi-chavva/aws-bootcamp-cruddur-2023/journal/week8.md

 ![image](https://user-images.githubusercontent.com/125069098/233461806-0918863e-95e2-45ac-9e5f-7a914743e2f1.png)

 ![s3bucket](https://user-images.githubusercontent.com/125069098/233462002-7e2cbf5e-721e-48d0-b3eb-9919da219d1e.png)

+### At AWS Lambda, create the corresponding two functions:

+`CruddurAvatarUpload`

+code source as seen in aws/lambdas/cruddur-upload-avatar/function.rb with your own gitpod frontend URL as Access-Control-Allow-Origin rename Handler as function.handler add environment variable UPLOADS_BUCKET_NAME create a new policy PresignedUrlAvatarPolicy as seen in aws/policies/s3-upload-avatar-presigned-url-policy.json (code), and then attach this policy to the role of this Lambda

+`CruddurApiGatewayLambdaAuthorizer`

+upload lambda_authorizer.zip into the code source add environment variables USER_POOL_ID and CLIENT_ID

 Copy and paste the lambda function to into the lambda function(function.rb) and add permissions and environments variables to it.